 FREQUENT, LOOSE BOWEL MOVEMENTS – Most mares have a number of bowel movements in the hours just prior to foaling.
 Generally these are rather loose and more the consistency of “cow pies” than the typical horse “meadow muffins”.
 The mares also urinate frequently.

 LYING DOWN AND STANDING UP – Usually as the actual active phase of labor gets closer, the mares will lay down for short periods of time (seconds to a minute) then get up.
-She will move about a little and usually lay down again.
+She will move about a little and usually lies down again.
 She may lay flat out, on her side or may keep her head up.
 She may also roll.
 Rolling a few times is not cause for alarm, however, if it continues it could indicate that the mare is attempting to reposition the foal.
 We view rolling carefully and watch the mare to see what occurs next and mark the time when the rolling started to have a point of reference.

 YAWNING OR FLEHMEN DISPLAY – Many mares will repeatedly yawn or curl their upper lip in the flehmen display in the hours just preceding foaling.